-Corrie is currently Assistant Professor of Theatre in the School of the Arts at Northern Kentucky University in Highland Heights, Kentucky.
+Corrie is currently Associate Professor of Theatre in the Theatre and Dance Program in the School of the Arts at Northern Kentucky University in Highland Heights, Kentucky.

 A Few Courses Recently Taught at the University

-Acting Two – a physical approach to creating characters through the techniques of Michael Chekhov and Rudolf Laban
+Acting Two – a physical approach to character development through the Michael Chekhov Acting Technique

-Voice Two – utilizing the work of Patsy Rodenburg, F. M. Alexander, and Kristin Linklater this course looks integrate breath, voice, speech, movement, and text
+Voice Two – utilizing the work of Patsy Rodenburg this course integrates body alignment, breath, voice, speech, and text

 Performing Shakespeare – embodying heightened text (for advanced acting students)